sapphirepp/sapphirepp/doc/examples/scattering-only.md

 lines with `main` in the log stream, to silence the initialization process in a run with low verbosity.

-@snippet{lineno} examples/scattering-only/scattering-only.cpp Run time params
+@snippet{lineno} examples/scattering-only/scattering-only.cpp Run time parameters

 We now declare all parameters that the ParameterHandler should expect.

 @note All parameters have to be declared before we can parse the parameter file.

-@snippet{lineno} examples/scattering-only/scattering-only.cpp Declare params
+@snippet{lineno} examples/scattering-only/scattering-only.cpp Declare parameters

 After declaring the parameters, we can parse the parameter file and the parameters of the objects

-@snippet{lineno} examples/scattering-only/scattering-only.cpp Parse params
+@snippet{lineno} examples/scattering-only/scattering-only.cpp Parse parameters

 Finally, we can create the VFP equation solver and run it.